contrib/contrib/README.md

 > Not really sure how... ([video.js#1297](https://github.com/videojs/video.js/issues/1297#issuecomment-46308725))

-In all of these examples **the person commenting helped solve the issue**, so it wasn't a lack of ability or willingness to help that blocked them, it was the requirement of knowing the tools and having the time to set up the project correctly.
+In all of these examples **the person helped solve the issue**, so it wasn't a lack of ability or willingness to help that blocked them, it was the requirement of knowing the tools and having the time to set up the project correctly.

 The solution is easy -- everyone needs to agree to use the same programming language, version control, branching model, task runner, and testing framework.
 Since that's unlikely to happen, an alternative is to provide a common interface for contributors to interact with different projects.